 - Antifreeze – Cats often find this appealing due to the sweet taste

-- Medicine – Never give your cat human medicine if they are ill
+- Medicine – Never give your human-cat medicine if they are ill

 - Bones – Also dangerous, but not toxic

-If you cat consumes even a small amount of any of the above, it can have a devastating effect on their health.
-If you notice that your cat has eaten or drunk anything deemed poisonous to them, you should take them to your local veterinarian immediately for a check-up.
+If your cat consumes even a small amount of any of the above, it can have a devastating effect on their health.
+If you notice that your cat has eaten or drunk anything deemed poisonous, you should immediately take to your local veterinarian for a check-up.

-So, you can feed the cat tuna from time to time, but you should know the measure.
+You can feed the cat tuna from time to time, but you should know the measure.
 Let’s take the best out of this product.
-A can of tuna once a week is a great addition to the main diet!
+A can of tuna once a week is an excellent addition to the main diet!

 You May Also Like

 What Food Can Cat Eat